-VISITOR INFORMATION SERVICES STRATEGY 46 Improve the provision of visitor information to match with the changing needs of visitors, and extend the reach and dispersal of relevant information around Greater Shepparton ACTION 46.1 Continue to produce key visitor collateral such as the visitor guide, visitor maps, and other relevant ones to ensure that visitor demands are serviced.
-ACTION 46.2 Relocate the Visitor Information Centre into Shepparton Arts Museum once completed.
-ACTION 46.3 Ensure that digital collateral produced by Greater Shepparton is smart phone friendly.
-ACTION 46.4 Promote Shepparton's visitor attractions to the local community through social media; ACTION 46.5 Develop effective relationships with local media outlets to regularly highlight local events and tourism attractions (e.g. a regular space in the local newspaper which highlights events and current 'things to do').
-ACTION 46.6 Undertake training programs to educate frontline hospitality of Greater Shepparton's product mix.
-This may include visiting businesses and organisations and briefing staff on key visitor attractions.
-ACTION 46.7 Investigate the installation of touchscreens which display Council's new visitor services website at key destinations: In the Mall, The Marketplace, Tatura Park, Goulburn Valley Health, and other key attractions such as Kidstown (Launceston Queen Victoria Museum provides a case study of cost effective and flexible touch screen devices).
-ACTION 46.8 Explore the provision of Wi-Fi at key destinations where touchscreens are not appropriate.
+VISITOR INFORMATION SERVICES

+- STRATEGY 46 Improve the provision of visitor information to match with the changing needs of visitors, and extend the reach and dispersal of relevant information around Greater Shepparton - ACTION 46.1 Continue to produce key visitor collateral such as the visitor guide, visitor maps, and other relevant ones to ensure that visitor demands are serviced. - ACTION 46.2 Relocate the Visitor Information Centre into Shepparton Arts Museum once completed. - ACTION 46.3 Ensure that digital collateral produced by Greater Shepparton is smart phone friendly. - ACTION 46.4 Promote Shepparton's visitor attractions to the local community through social media; - ACTION 46.5 Develop effective relationships with local media outlets to regularly highlight local events and tourism attractions (e.g. a regular space in the local newspaper which highlights events and current 'things to do'). - ACTION 46.6 Undertake training programs to educate frontline hospitality of Greater Shepparton's product mix.
+This may include visiting businesses and organisations and briefing staff on key visitor attractions. - ACTION 46.7 Investigate the installation of touchscreens which display Council's new visitor services website at key destinations: In the Mail, The Marketplace, Tatura Park, Goulburn Valley Health, and other key attractions such as Kidstown (Launceston Queen Victoria Museum provides a case study of cast effective and flexible touch screen devices). - ACTION 46.8 Explore the provision of Wi-Fi at key destinations where touchscreens are not appropriate. - ACTION 46.9 Develop a consistent postcard brochure rack for tourism and accommodation businesses.
+(Mornington Peninsula provides an excellent long term case study of this practice).